 While this may not be strictly considered as a footer element as they can be located elsewhere, incorporating social sharing buttons are fantastic tools for expanding your email marketing and reaching new potential leads, with very little effort on your part.

 So there you have it.
-12 elements to pay attention to when creating your marketing emails.
-What do you think?
-Did I miss any?
-Let me know in the comments.
+All the elements to pay attention to when creating your marketing emails.